Trip Facts

 Pashupatinath is more than just a religious destination.
 It is a combination of religion, art, and culture.
 The temple, spread across 246 hectares of land, abounds in temples and monuments.
 Hundreds of rituals are performed here every day.
 You will get to witness people performing the religious ritual and funeral pyres burn at open-air cremation.
 Also witness elaborately dressed holy men meditating outside the temple and pilgrims placing offerings at the shrines.
 After touring around prominent sites, you will be transferred safely back to your hotel.

-Day 03: Drive Kathmandu-Jagat
+Day 03: Drive Kathmandu-Dharapani

 Accommodation: Tea house Lodge